 I mean, they like the benefits… like saving money, saving time, and saving your sanity every day at 4 pm.

-But not everyone likes the actual process of meal planning.
+But not everyone likes the actual PROCESS of meal planning.

-It still has to get done though, especially if you’re trying to save money on healthy food… but what if you could meal plan less often and still save money?
+It still has to get done, though, especially if you’re trying to save money on healthy food … but what if you could meal plan less often and still save money?
 Wouldn’t that be nice?!

 I made a meal plan once a month for YEARS and was able to get the process down to a science, as well as get our grocery budget down to a lean $300 for four people!
 (That includes organic food, by the way!)

-Step 1.
 Look at the family calendar and see what’s going on.

-Before you do ANYTHING ELSE – before looking up recipes, before making shopping lists, before you even look at a sales flyer – look at your family calendar.
+Before you do ANYTHING ELSE – before looking up recipes, before making grocery shopping lists, before you even look at a sales flyer – look at your family calendar.

 The idea here is that you only have so much time to make dinner each night.
 And on some nights, you have less time.